 So you’re thinking of moving to St Albans?
 We don’t blame you, it’s a lovely place and the schools are fantastic – but good grief, they’re hard to get into.
-We’ve teamed up with Steven Walker, Managing Director and Owner of Collinson Hall estate agents in St Albans to answer your questions on tracking down the right properties – in the right areas – in this popular Cathedral city...
+We've talked to local estate agents to get the lowdown on where to move to...

 The 10 second sell: